8bitbuddhist/PixelMaestro/docsrc/Animations.rst

      - The size of the flames.
    * - Lightning
      - Bolts
-     - The number of bolts displayed on each cycle.
+     - The number of bolts displayed on each frame.
    * - Lightning
      - Fork Chance
      - The chance for a bolt to create a fork.